Learning Outcomes

 Introduction

 Expectation interest is the standard measure of damages for breach of contract on the MBE.
-The law aims to place the non-breaching party in the position they would have occupied had the contract been fully performed.
-This article explains how expectation damages are calculated, the difference between direct, incidental, and consequential damages, and the limits on recovery.
-Understanding these distinctions is essential for answering MBE questions on contract remedies.
+The law aims to place the non-breaching party in the economic position they would have occupied had the contract been fully performed—not better and not worse.

 Key Term: Expectation Interest

-The measure of damages intended to place the non-breaching party in the position they would have been in if the contract had been performed as agreed.
+The measure of contract damages intended to give the non-breaching party the “benefit of the bargain” by putting them in the position they would have been in if the contract had been performed as agreed.

 Types of Damages